-See "Alarm Trigger" on page 156 of this chapter.
+See "Alarm Trigger" on page 169.

 Console Wizard

 The "Save/Create Consoles" button is used to run the Console Wizard which allows you to configure those consoles connected to a device by following the wizard's prompts, options, and default values.
 The wizard automatically configures the console(s) and applies them to the device.